Live Peace in Toronto 1969: Release and aftermath

 In contrast, fellow musicians over the years remarked how Yoko Ono's half was a lot more inspirational and groundbreaking than the first half.
-Iggy Pop labelled the first side of the album as "Pedestrian.
-Just blues."
+Iggy Pop praised Yoko's part as "the part that stands out.
+The rest of it‘s just kinda pedestrian."
 Perry Farrell of Jane's Addiction echoed similar feelings, stating that Ono's sound experimentations were a cornerstone of his musical education.
+Music author Chuck Eddy wrote that despite Clapton's sporadically "really loud" playing, side one's covers were rendered "quaint" by the Flying Lizards' versions ten years later.
+However, Eddy believed Lennon's "Yer Blues", which features noisier feedback "than the LP's start and end combined", was the album's most disquieting moment.
+He also described Lennon's grooves on side two as "proto-harmolodic".

 Lennon later said he "couldn't remember any of the words but it didn't matter—I just made them all up and we made a great wonderful noise."
 Carl Perkins said to Lennon after the show that he was "so beautiful you made me cry."
 A bootleg album of the concert appeared, under the title JL-YO-EC, thanks to an audience recording, which was released about the same time as the official album.

 After Lennon's death, the album, along with seven other Lennon albums, was reissued by EMI as part of a box set released in the UK on 15 June 1981.
 The album was reissued in the US in 1982, by Capitol, and again in 1986.
 The album was originally scheduled to appear on CD for the first time in June 1989, but the plan was scrapped.
-Ono, with the help of Rob Stevens from Quad Recording, supervised a remixing of Live Peace in Toronto 1969 for its compact disc issue, released on 1 May 1995.
+Ono, with the help of Rob Stevens from Quad Recording, supervised a remix of Live Peace in Toronto 1969 for its compact disc issue, released on 1 May 1995.
 Two of the remixed tracks feature a variation in Ono's vocals: while "Dizzy Miss Lizzy" has additional backing vocals from Ono, "Money" has fewer backing vocals from Ono.
 The CD booklet included a 1995 calendar, mimicking the original release.
 The album is also available from the audiophile label Mobile Fidelity Sound Lab, utilizing the same remix.
-The booklet for the 2006 Mobile Fidelity release also included a current calendar.
+The booklet for the 2006 Mobile Fidelity release also included a calendar for 2007.
+A 2009 vinyl reissue from Capitol reverts to the original 1970.